We independently test and review every course that we recommend.

 The course includes scenarios that will help you learn to apply your CSS knowledge to real-world situations.

-One of the most valuable sections is where Jonas reviews design principles and best practices; this is a bit beyond the scope of learning CSS, but it's practical real-world knowledge that most courses leave out.
+One of the most valuable sections is where Jonas reviews design principles and best practices; this is a bit beyond the scope of learning CSS, but most courses leave out this practical real-world knowledge.

 Udemy